SDraw/samp-lib-3dmenu/Readme.txt

 - Custom rotaion for menu.
 - Setting params for every box like for object.
 - Auto-calculatting of new lines and box position.
-- Limits: MAX_PLAYERS+10 menus and manual limited boxes (default is 16).
+- Limits: MAX_PLAYERS menus and manual limited boxes (default is 16).

 Requirements
 - 0.3e or upper SA-MP server.
 - Incognito's Streamer (0.3e and upper)
-- foreach

 Functions
 - Create3DMenu(Float: x,Float:y,Float:z,Float:rotation,boxes,playerid);
 -- Creating 3DMenu in position with number of boxes for player.
---- Note #1: If you want to all player see menu, use -1 in playerid param.
---- Note #2: Rotation should be equal from 0 to 360.
+--- Note #1: Rotation should be equal from 0 to 360.
 Bigger or lower values will make menu works wrong.
---- Note #3: This function returns ID of created menu.
+--- Note #2: This function returns ID of created menu.
+It will return -1 if wrong player ID is setted.
 - SetBoxText(MenuID,box,text[],materialsize,fontface[],fontsize,bold,fontcolor,selectcolor,unselectcolor ,textalignment);
 -- Set box text, like object material text.
 --- Note #1: This function looks like SetObjectMaterialText.